Last Updated on

-After you’ve done your research and decided that podcasting is perfect for you to grow an audience or let off a little steam, several questions will pop up.
+After you’ve done your research and decided that podcasting is the perfect way for you to hit your goals, several questions will pop up.

 One of the most important questions has to do with podcast hosting.
 What’s the best podcasting site to host your content?

 Unfortunately, you can’t just record a great podcast episode and upload it to iTunes or Spotify.

 First, you need a podcast hostingplatform that’ll store the files and make it easy to distribute it to directories.

 Instead of going through dozens of websites, social posts, and forums to find the answer, I’ve compiled 16 of the best podcast hosting sites to help you get your messages to the hundreds of millions of people who listen to podcasts.

 ** Please note, a few of the links below may be affiliate links.
 However, the tools have been vetted to ensure they’ll help you build a successful podcast.

 Just tell me who the best podcast hosts are so I can get started

 The TL;DR version.

 Buzzsprout – This is a great option for beginner podcasters that haven’t found their footing as well as advanced podcasters that know their way around podcast platforms.
 It has a free tier and simple interface that’ll allow you to get up and running quickly.
 It has the core features you need to get your great content in front of the right people.
 The years of experience it brings to the table is a definite plus.